cdl-saarland/AnICA-UI/README.md

 Its purpose is to visualize the results of AnICA's inconsistency discovery campaigns and generalizations for single discoveries.
 Configuring and running new campaigns or generalizations is (currently) not supported by this UI and needs to be done with AnICA's configuration files and command line interface directly (it can be found as a submodule in `lib/anica`, check the README there for more details).

-The UI is implemented as a webapp in [django](https://www.djangoproject.com/).
+The UI is implemented as a web app in [django](https://www.djangoproject.com/).
 At the current point, it is only intended and optimized for local use on the same machine, a machine in a restricted local network, or from inside a virtual machine.
 **Use on a public-facing web server is not recommended** since the implementation is rather backend-heavy and might enable denial of service attacks.